-GNOME Desktop was initially started as a part of GNU (recursive acronm for GNU is Not Unix) project.
-Later it was turned into an independent non-profit organization.
+GNOME Desktop was initially started as a part of GNU (recursive acronym for GNU is Not Unix) project.
+Later it evolved as an independent non-profit organization.
 GNOME is funded by leading open source organizations like Red Hat and is developed by GNOME team and thousands of contributors across the world.

-GNOME 2 to GNOME 3 was a major transition in history of this project.
-GNOME 2 was following traditional desktop metaphor for almost 10 years and most of the linux users were very much comfortable with that design.
-But, change was inevitable.
-GNOME 2.x development was dropped by end of 2010s and GNOME 3.x was started.
-GNOME 3.x had attracted a lot of criticism due to it’s sudden change from the traditional desktop design followed in GNOME 2.x.
-Though over the years, it has evolved a lot and has become a productive, easy to easy and user friendly desktop environment.
+GNOME 2 to GNOME 3 was a major transition in the history of this project.
+GNOME 2 was following traditional desktop metaphor for almost 10 years and most of the Linux users were very much comfortable with that design.
+But, the change was inevitable.
+GNOME 2.x development was dropped by end of the 2010s and GNOME 3.x was started.
+GNOME 3.x had attracted a lot of criticism due to its sudden change from the traditional desktop design followed in GNOME 2.x.
+Though over the years, it has evolved a lot and has become a productive, easy to easy and user-friendly desktop environment.